CircleOfNice/CiRestClientBundle/README.md

 #Installation

-###Step 1: Download CiUtilityBundle using composer
+##Step 1: Download the bundle using composer
-Add CiUtilityBundle by running the command:
+Add the bundle by running the command:
 ```
 php composer.phar require ci/utilitybundle
 ```
 Composer will install the bundle to your project's ```vendor/ci``` directory.

-###Step 2: Enable the bundle
+##Step 2: Enable the bundle
 Enable the bundle in the symfony kernel

 ```php